games647/FastLogin/.github/ISSUE_TEMPLATE.md

 This can be found by running `/pl`

 ### Environment description
-Standalone server/Bungeecord network, SQLite/MySql, ...
+Standalone server/Bungeecord network, SQLite/MySQL, ...

-### Plugin version:
+### Plugin version or build number (don't write latest):
 This can be found by running `/version plugin-name`

 ### Error Log: